neuerituale/PageTableNext/README.md

 # PageTableNext

 ## What it does
 The module provides a list of PageTable based content elements.
-In enables the backend user to easily create, publish, move, delete, copy and paste content elements.
+It enables the backend user to easily create, publish, move, delete, copy and paste content elements.

 The rendering logic of the module is detached from the ProcessWire backend scope via Shadow DOM and allows the elements rendering identical to the front end.
 It ships with some helper functions that simplify the handling